B2B Manufacturing · Marketing Strategy

 What role does PIM play in an industrial marketing strategy?

 PIM centralizes specs, images, CAD files, compliance documentation, and marketing copy in a single source of truth, then syndicates to every downstream channel — website, distributor portals, marketplace listings, catalogs.
-Without it, every engineering change requires manual updates across systems, producing inconsistency.
+Without it, every engineering change requires manual updates across systems.
 For large SKU counts, PIM also enables the filterable, SKU-level catalog experience buyers expect.
-See PIM for manufacturers — purpose-built for industrial product catalogs with attribute templates for specs, safety data sheets, compliance documents, and CAD files.

 What’s the most overlooked part of industrial marketing strategy?